How Do Credit Monitoring Services Work?

 - You don’t want to put a freeze on your accounts for the long term.

-If you decide to purchase credit monitoring, NerdWallet recommends not purchasing from the credit agencies themselves for a couple of reasons.
-One, they might not offer enough identity theft coverage even though their product could cost as much as other companies.
-Two, when you sign up with a credit agency, you may be required to waive your right to a class-action lawsuit and agree to binding arbitration, neither of which are in your best interests as a consumer.
+If you decide to purchase credit monitoring, cast a wide net.
+Watch out for services that don't offer enough identity theft coverage or that require you to waive your right to a class-action lawsuit and agree to binding arbitration, neither of which are in your best interests as a consumer.